ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Problems (Not sure if will fix)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5.
+* Partner/Mission Helpers (Sonic, Doom's Eye, Espio, etc...) only spawn once.
+On death, they will not respawn for the level (Side effect of current layout objects load patch)